atpota-to/bluesky-brand-playbook/drafts/introduction.md

 The following is a simple playbook that you can use to help your brand easily navigate the complexities of Bluesky.
 We’ll cover everything from Bluesky’s culture, Discover algorithm, custom feeds, composable moderation, and much more... eventually landing at a cohesive foundational strategy that you can then build upon.

+``
+Key takeaways: With over 30 million users, Bluesky is now big enough to warrant having a presence there, and it brings with it a potentially high ROI for brands and creators willing to invest resources there.
+``

 ## About the author

 My name is Dame, and I was Bluesky’s 1,216th user.
 I joined during its early days at the beginning of 2023 when you had to have an invitation.
 I sent the CEO of Bluesky, Jay Graber, a private message on Twitter asking if she would invite me and she graciously obliged.